Cashflow is a business’s lifeline. Without it, there’s a significant chance a business will cease to exist; even if it’s profitable.

 Reducing the number of days in this cycle significantly improves the business’s cashflow and this can be achieved by taking a closer look at your business processes.

 For example if Accounts Receivable days reduced by 9 days and Inventory days reduced by 6 days there would be an additional $105,370 in your bank account today (presuming Sales are $3,000,000, Accounts Receivable $420,000, Cost of Goods Sold $1,910,000 & Inventory $320,000.)

-There are 7 areas which contribute to the length of your Cash Conversion Cycle and below we've given you some ideas on how to begin reducing the number of days in each area and start enjoying better cashflow today:
+There are 7 areas which contribute to the length of your Cash Conversion Cycle and below we’ve given you a link below with some ideas on how to begin reducing the number of days in each area and start enjoying better cashflow today: